aukilabs/domain-server/README.md

 1. Configure your domain name to point to your externally exposed public IP address and configure any firewalls and port forwarding rules to allow incoming traffic to ports 80 and 443.
 2. Download the latest Docker Compose YAML file from [GitHub](https://github.com/aukilabs/domains/blob/main/docker-compose.yml).
-3. Set DS_REGISTRATION_CREDENTIALS to the one you copied from Posemesh Console.
+3. Set DS_REGISTRATION_CREDENTIALS to the one you copied from the Posemesh Console.
 4. Configure other environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `DS_PUBLIC_URL`, set these to the domain name you configured in step 1).
 4. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`